aardappel/lobster/docs/source/implementation.md

 you’ll end up with an executable that runs only that specific program.

-Currently, this process is a bit clunky, you must run the compiler with `lobster/` as you current directory, and the compiled file will always be written to `dev/compiled_lobster/`
+Currently, this process is a bit clunky, you must run the compiler with the repo root as you current directory, and the compiled file will always be written to `dev/compiled_lobster/`

 On Windows, there are project files in that same directory that will